 Grief: When Major Loss Challenges Your BeliefsSkip to the navigation

-- Be clear about your feelings.
-Are you feeling unsure about your religious belief system?
-Are you angry because you have different beliefs from those of your religion?
-Are you feeling empty because you do not have a belief system that answers your questions?
+- Explore your feelings.
+Are you feeling unsure about what you believe?
+Do you feel that your beliefs have let you down?
+Do you feel empty because you don't have a belief system that answers your questions?

-- Allow yourself the right to question.
-You may feel uncomfortable when you have questions that do not seem to have answers.
-Give yourself permission to say, "I don't have the answer for that right now," or "I don't know why this happened."
-Saying this instead of making up an answer or giving someone else's answer is often the first step in discovering what you truly believe.
+- Give yourself the right to question.
+It's all right if your answer is, "I don't know what I believe right now" or "I don't know why this happened."
+Saying this instead of making up an answer or giving someone else's answer is often the first step in finding out what you truly believe.

-- Find answers to your questions about religious beliefs.
-If you are confused about a specific religious belief, ask someone who knows the answer.
-Talk with a clergy person.
-Read religious books or texts.
+- Search for answers to your questions about religious beliefs.
+If you are confused about a specific religious belief, ask someone who may know the answer.
+Talk with a leader in that church or religion.
+Read books about it or find more information on the Internet.
+And know that it's okay to still have questions about your beliefs.

-- List your sources of spiritual (or religious) comfort or practices.
-What gives you comfort in times of questioning?
+- List your sources of spiritual comfort or practices.
+What gives you comfort?
 Do you feel the need to be alone or with other people?
-Are there practices in your religion that you have not done in some time and would like to try again?
-If needed, talk with someone who can help you list and do some of the things you choose to do.
+Are there practices in your religion that you haven't done for a while and would like to try again?
+Are there other spiritual practices that you think might help?
+If it feels right, talk with someone who can help you list and do some of the things you choose to do.

 Health Tools help you make wise health decisions or take action to improve your health.